-This is a wonderful, comforting dish for the cold days coming up.
+This is a wonderful, comforting dish for the cold days coming up as well as for special occasions.
 I remember my mother making it when I was a child and we were all looking forward to it.
-The meatballs topped with the garlicky potato puree look so pretty, a real winner for everyone, and an impressive dish for entertaining and sharing with friends.
+The meatballs topped with the garlicky potato puree look so pretty, a real winner for everyone, and an impressive dish for entertaining and sharing with friends too.

 For the meatballs:

-1 bunch of flat leaf parsley, finely chopped
+1 small bunch of flat leaf parsley, finely chopped

 10ml/2 teaspoon ground cumin